August 1: Switzerland is commemorating its national day

 There is no doubt that on 1 August, this country commemorates the founding of land that celebrates the harmony and solidarity of all the cantons it comprises.
 This is a unique country!
 4 official languages are spoken: German, French, Italian, and Romansh.
 It is made up of independent, but united cantons that form one single country, working together towards an improved collective to ensure peaceful harmony.

-Learn with BBVA Switzerland how opening a bank account in Switzerland is not a taboo subject.
-On the contrary, it’s a simple procedure.
+Opening a bank account in Switzerland is a simple procedure.
 Not only complies with every international legislation but also offers excellent advantages by diversifying your savings in a neutral and stable country with a triple-A (AAA) rating.